jamie-pate/typescript-to-gdscript/README.md

 ## Limitations

-* Generic type parameters aren't supported well.
-We'd have to get into extensible sub-classes to model them properly.
-Use `@typescript-to-gdscript-gd-impl` to opt out here...
+* Generic type parameters can't be used as property types as we would be unable to determine the gdiscript class name for this type.
 * TypeScript Enums with assignment expressions don't work (yet)
 * Any Date typed values will require implementation of an `Iso8601Date` class which is not provided.
 * Validation is extremely limited